-7.8.13 footer
+8.7.15 footer

 The footer template is the subtemplate used by the full-page templates to format the <footer> element of a page.

-To see the default footer template, run the following command:
+To see the default footer template, run the following command: \$ skool2html.py -r Template:footer

-'''

-$ skool2html.py -r Template:footer

-'''

-7.8.14 img
+8.7.16 img

-The img template is the subtemplate used to format elements.
+The img template is the subtemplate used to format <img> elements.

-It contains the following identifiers (in addition to the universal identifiers):
+The following identifiers are available (in addition to the universal identifiers):